CIA activities in Afghanistan: 2010s

 During the 2010s, the CIA was engaged in a program to kill or capture militant leaders, codenamed ANSOF, previously Omega.
 CIA manpower was supplemented with personnel assigned from United States Army Special Operations Command.

-Estimates of Taliban controlled districts in Afghanistan as of mid-July 2021 ranged as high as more than half, according to the Special Inspector General for Afghanistan Reconstruction, Quarterly Report, 31 July 2021, p.
-55. The number had increased from 73 in April to 221 in July, a harbinger of the August takeover in Kabul.

-"Green-on-blue" or "insider attacks," in which Afghan soldiers or police officers turned their weapons on American or European counterparts, became a major concern in 2010 and peaked in 2012—when they accounted for nearly 25% of ISAF casualties—before declining during 2013–2014 as international forces withdrew from the conflict.
+"Green-on-blue" or "insider attacks," in which Afghan soldiers or police officers attacked their American or European counterparts, became a major concern in 2010 and peaked in 2012—when they accounted for nearly 25% of ISAF casualties—before declining during 2013–2014 as international forces withdrew from the conflict.
 The scale of the insider attacks shocked CIA analysts, who could find no similar phenomenon during the Vietnam War, the Soviet–Afghan War, or any other counter-insurgency in modern history.

 In mid–2019, the NGO Human Rights Watch stated that "CIA-backed Afghan strike forces" had committed "serious abuses, some amounting to war crimes" since late 2017.

 2021: Evacuation

 Director of the Central Intelligence Agency William J. Burns met with high-ranking Taliban official Abdul Ghani Baradar in Kabul shortly after the city's August 2021 capture by the Taliban to discuss the 31 August deadline for the U.S. to complete its evacuation of the country.

+Estimates of Taliban controlled districts in Afghanistan as of mid-July 2021 ranged as high as more than half.
+The number had increased from 73 in April to 221 in July, a harbinger of the August takeover in Kabul.